kosamad/Cosmo-Keys/README.md

     On the computer this does not affect play as the hover classes tell the user when the button is selected.
 However, on a mobile, a player is likely to click anywhere in the container and expect the button to work.
 This should be corrected in future roll outs.

-4. Improve screen-reader class

-   On some browsers the screen reader content was showing briefly as the page was loading.
-Additional development should be implemented that prevents this from occurring, perhaps using javascript to write the screen reader content once the page is loaded.

 ### Accessibility